elliotsnd/color-matcher/README.md

 # 🎨 ESP32 Color Matcher with Binary Database

+## 🤖 AI-Constructed Project Disclaimer

+**This project was fully constructed by AI - I have no idea how to code!**

+I used a mix of AI assistants from Grok 4 to Gemini, with Augment being the primary agent and help from Copilot.
+It took about a month to build and honestly, it's not perfect.
+There are some things in the frontend I never even asked for, but hey - it's an overly complicated color matching experiment trying to accurately match paint colors!

+If you're a real developer looking at this code, you might find some... *interesting* architectural choices.
+But it works! 🎉

+---

+## 📖 What This Actually Is

 An advanced ESP32-based color matching system that identifies colors using a TCS3430 sensor and matches them against a comprehensive Dulux color database.
 Features a modern web interface and highly optimized binary color database for memory efficiency.

 ## ✨ Features